3 Days in Lyon – The Perfect Itinerary

 Cathédrale Saint-Jean-Baptiste

-Useful Tip: During the Festival of Lights, a candle is placed in the window of the church.
-It’s a tradition that has continued since 1643!
-So, if you’re in town during the festival, be sure to check it out.
+Helpful Tip: During the Festival of Lights, a candle is placed in the window of the church.
+It’s a tradition that has continued since 1643.

 Address: Place Saint-Jean